Unlock Writing Success with Reader Expectation Approach Training

 Structure: An instructor-led training in two sessions that includes guided exercises.
 Day one lays the foundation for intensive study in the REA framework, and day two develops skill and confidence in advanced professional practice.

-Focus: Lecture presentations focused on reader expectations and sentence/paragraph structure with practice exercises that include writings in relevant disciplines.
+Focus: Lecture presentations focused on advanced reader expectations concepts applied to the structure of sentences and paragraphs.
+Practice exercises that include analysis of professional writings encompassing a breadth of disciplines.

-Learning Outcomes: The information presented will provide immediate possibilities for dramatic improvement in the clarity of participants’ writing.
-Attendance prepares learners for participation in the intensive workshop.
+Learning Outcomes: The information presented will provide immediate possibilities for dramatic improvement in the clarity, force, and eloquence of participants’ writing.
+Attendance prepares learners for advanced participation in the three-person intensive workshop.

 Time: 16 hours